How does a torque converter work?

 Torque Converter Stall Speeds

 To explain "stall speed", let’s start with a true full stall.
-If the transmission were in drive, the brakes were held down (so the vehicle will not move) and the throttle was held "wide open" the torque converter will "stall" the engine at a certain rpm.
-When "stalled" the engine will not be able to spin any faster unless the vehicle is allowed to move.
+If the transmission were in drive, the brakes were held down (so the vehicle will not move) and the throttle was held "wide open" the torque converter will "stall" the engine at a certain RPM.
+When stalled, the engine will not be able to spin any faster unless the vehicle is allowed to move.
 This is a true full stall.
 We have specialized equipment which is used to perform this test.
+Do not test for true stall, it can damage shafts and overheat the torque converter.

 In a stock torque converter, the clutch has 1 clutch plate with about 37 square inches of clutch lining.
 At Goerend Transmission we like to use 3 clutch surfaces that total about 105 square inches of lining, we call this a triple disc converter.
 This triple disc will hold dramatically more torque than a single disc.